The State Student Assistance Commission of Indiana (SSACI) requires residents of Indiana to complete the

 in which the student is enrolled.
 Otherwise students will need to make arrangements to purchase their books through personal means.

 You must meet all the institution requirements before financial aid is disbursed to your student

 account.
 The initial disbursement of aid occurs 10 days prior to the start of the semester, exception summer.
-You can check the MyISU Portal
+Be sure to check out the minimum credit hour requirements for each type of aid and check the MyISU Portal

 for any outstanding requirements.